leonp84/code-institute-project-5/README.md

 (2) Sign up for a newsletter: Studies consistently show that potential customers interact better with niche-driven email marketing, than general marketing such as Google AdWords.
 (3) Create an account.

 To this end, the site funnels users, from the landing page, towards specific products and the eventual checkout process.
 Making the shopping and checkout process as _frictionless as possible_.
-Newsletter signups are encouraged, by making use of static and additional dynamic sign-up notifications.
+Newsletter sign-ups are encouraged, by making use of static and additional dynamic sign-up notifications.
 And creating an account is a simple process needing just an email address and password.

 ## Future Marketing Ideas